Bbowen100/WYGPA-React/README.md

 # WYGPA-React
-A Fully Fleshed Out WYPA app built with React with Redux, and Node, Express, MongoDB on the backend
+A fully fleshed out WYGPA app built with React with Redux, with Node, Express, MongoDB on the backend